MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/commands.rst

-   "align", "Perform forced alignment with a pretrained model", :ref:`pretrained_alignment` "train", "Train an acoustic model and export resulting alignment", :ref:`trained_alignment` "validate", "Validate a corpus to ensure there are no issues with the data format", :ref:`validating_data` "train_dictionary", "Estimate pronunciation probabilities from aligning a corpus", :ref:`training_dictionary`
+   "align", "Perform forced alignment with a pretrained model", :ref:`pretrained_alignment` "train", "Train an acoustic model and export resulting alignment", :ref:`trained_alignment` "adapt", "Adapt a pretrained acoustic model on a new dataset", :ref:`adapting_model` "validate", "Validate a corpus to ensure there are no issues with the data format", :ref:`validating_data` "train_dictionary", "Estimate pronunciation probabilities from aligning a corpus", :ref:`training_dictionary`